Table of Contents

 Step 1.
 Initial Preparation

-If you decide that buying your ex’s share of the home is best, here are some key things to do first:
+If you decide that buying out your ex’s share of the home is the best option, here are some key steps to take first:

 - Talk to a mortgage broker to review your budget and what you can afford.